 Question: As a community manager, how do you deal with challenging issues among your community members?

-Question: Looking back, what would you do differently to improve the communities that you developed?
+Question: Looking back, what would you do differently to improve the communities you developed?

 Example: “I recognize that in my career, despite my success and achievements, there are things I could’ve done differently and better.
 Fortunately, I learned from my mistakes and failures and turned them into lessons.
 An example of this is when we created a website for the community and funded it through advertisements and sponsorships.
 The members of the committee resented this and felt that to access the services they needed, they had to review the ads.
 Based on their feedback, we removed the promotions and found a different way to fund the website.”

-Question: What have you found to be effective in ensuring that community management programs are of appropriate quality and that resources are used effectively?
+Question: What have you found to be effective in ensuring community management programs are of appropriate quality and resources are used effectively?

-Explanation: This is an operational question with his urge question, which the interviewer is seeking to understand how you go about performing your job.
+Explanation: This is an operational question with which the interviewer is seeking to understand how you go about performing your job.
 Operational questions are best answered briefly and directly.
 The interviewer will ask you additional questions if they need more information or want additional details.

-Example: “I have found that the best way to ensure that the programs my team and I create and implement for the community is to start with the end.
-Before doing anything, we solicit the input of the community to determine what are the greatest needs and what programs would benefit them the most.
+Example: “I have found that the best way to ensure the programs my team and I create and implement for the community are successful is to start with the end.
+Before doing anything, we solicit the input of the community to determine the greatest needs and what programs would benefit them the most.
 Once we understand this, we then look at what has already been done in other communities and see if it would apply to ours.
-If we can’t find something that will work, we create it based on our experience, what we have learned through our research, and, most importantly, the input of the community.”
+If we can’t find something that will work, we create it, based on our experience, what we have learned through our research, and, most importantly, the input of the community.”

 Question: How do you go about determining that a community development program’s directions and objectives are appropriate for the goal you are trying to achieve?